 Herbal solutions

-- Centella asiatica (gotu kola) is used for its anti-inflammatory properties and to reduce formation of adhesions (10, 16)
+- Gotu kola (Centella asiatica) is used for its anti-inflammatory properties as well as to reduce formation of adhesions and encourage tissue healing (10,16).

-- Curcumin is an extract from Curcuma longa (turmeric).
-It stimulates microcirculation and possesses several pharmacological activities such as antioxidant, anti-inflammatory, and antiproliferative (10)
+- Curcumin is a constituent of turmeric (Curcuma longa).
+It stimulates microcirculation and possesses several pharmacological activities such as antioxidant, anti-inflammatory, and antiproliferative (10).

-- Borage oil, evening primrose oil, flaxseed oil, pumpkin seed oil are full of essential fatty acids that help to decrease tissue inflammatory responses.
+- Borage, evening primrose, flaxseedand pumpkin seed oils are full of essential fatty acids that help to decrease tissue inflammatory responses.

 Reducing menstrual cramping

-- Alchemilla vulgaris (ladies mantle) as a uterine tonic and astringent for menorrhagia (10, 15).
+- Lady’s mantle (Alchemilla vulgaris) as a uterine tonic and astringent for menorrhagia (10,15).

-- Leonorus cardiaca (motherwort) may be helpful as an emmenagogue to promote more efficient menstruation if the flow is thick and heavy, this may reduce bleeding time (4), it is also helpful for reducing spasms, and as a nervine tonic (14, 15).
+- Motherwort (Leonurus cardiaca) may be helpful as an emmenagogue to promote more efficient menstruation if the flow is thick and heavy, this may also reduce bleeding time (4).
+It is also helpful for reducing spasms, and as a nervine tonic (14,15).

 Hormonal regulation

-- Vitex agnus castus (chaste berry) a hormone regulator indicated in relative oestrogen excess, perhaps because it has an indirect effect on increasing progesterone (15, 16)
+- Agnus castus (Vitex agnus castus) is a hormone regulator indicated in relative oestrogen excess, as it has been shownto exert an indirect effect on increasing progesterone (15,16).

 Reducing pain and spasm

-- Paeonia lactiflora reduces cramps in dysmenorrhoea due to antispasmodic effect (4), also anti-inflammatory and oestrogen modulating (15)
+- Peony (Paeonia lactiflora) reduces cramps in dysmenorrhoea due to its antispasmodic effect (4).
+It is also anti-inflammatory and an oestrogen modulator (15).

-- Pulsatilla pratensis for management of ovarian pain (10, 16)
+- Pasqueflower (Pulsatilla vulgaris) for management of ovarian pain (10,16).

 Other support

-- Withania somnifera (ashwagandha), Rhodiola, and Rehmania may be beneficial as adaptogens to support stress responses.
+- Ashwagandha (Withania somnifera), rhodiola (Rhodiola rosea), and rehmannia may be beneficial as adaptogens to support stress responses.

-- Prickly Ash as a circulatory stimulant may help to reduce pelvic congestion (14).
+- Prickly ash (Zanthoxylum americanum) as a circulatory stimulant may help to reduce pelvic congestion (14).

-- Commiphora mukul (myrrh or guggul) traditionally used in Ayurveda to regulate menstruation, is nutritive, healing to mucous membranes, and indicated in endometriosis (17).
+- Myrrh or guggul (Commiphora mukul/ C. molmol) is traditionally used in Ayurveda to regulate menstruation, as a nutritive, and healing to mucous membranes, thereby indicating it in endometriosis (17).

-- Hypericum perforatum (St John’s wort) may be helpful in providing nervous system support for mood changes associated with endometriosis (4).
+- St John’s wort (Hypericum perforatum) may be helpful in providing nervous system support for mood changes associated with endometriosis (4).

 Holistic solutions

-Some of the risk factors associated endometriosis are modifiable lifestyle habits, such as:
+Some of the risk factors associated with endometriosis are modifiable lifestyle habits, which can be mitigated by:

-A small observational study of women with endometriosis who had made dietary changes found they experienced decreased symptoms of endometriosis (especially pain and fatigue), increased wellbeing, and gained a greater understanding of their bodies after adopting an individually adapted diet (18).
-This suggests that knowing your own body and self-involvement in care options for managing endometriosis are important.
+A small observational study of women with endometriosis who had made dietary changes found they experienced decreased symptoms of pain and fatigue, increased wellbeing, and gained a greater understanding of their bodies after adopting an individually adapted diet (18).
 The main dietary changes from this study were:

 Excluding or decreasing the amount of: